What is the Best Vacuum Cleaner – Your Ultimate Guide

 To purchase the right one for your needs, you need to define what those needs are.

 In this guide, I’ll help identify those needs for you to have an easier time narrowing down hundreds of options available.

 You’ve got to remember that there’s not a single product that’ll do all the work.
 Each type has it’s own pros and cons and we’ll discuss them in detail here.

 First let’s talk about the different types of vacuums and what they are most useful for.

-Modern upright vacuums have detachable hoses and wands that allow for above the floor cleaning which adds to its versatility and helps homeowners save money by not needing to buy a separate handheld vacuum.
+Modern upright vacuums have detachable hoses and wands that allow for above the floor cleaning.
+This adds to its versatility and helps extend the areas that this vacuum can clean.

 Here are uprights with detachable hoses for above the floor cleaning

 Other brands have taken a step further.
 To be more specific Shark has taken the traditional upright and added a twist.
 Instead of just a hose and extension wand, they’ve created a system called the “Lift Away” feature that turns an upright into a canister vacuum.

 Canister vacuums bring a little more versatility to the table with a little less power.
 What makes this machine versatile is the long extension hose, wand and interchangeable tools that allow it to clean most areas inside your home.

 Combine it with the small body on wheens, it’s generally lighter than an upright and easier to move around.